 2.2 Berkeley Multimedia Workload

 Our code study is based on the Berkeley Multimedia Workload (BMW) benchmark [3].
 The BMW benchmark is written in C and evolves from MediaBench [4].
-Table 1 lists the BMW benchmark programs.
+Table 1 lists the BMW benchmark programs used in our study.